Undergraduate Public Administration Degree Program

 Public administrators play a major role in contributing to society and the decision-making processes that occur in the public and nonprofit sectors.
 Public administrators put leadership, critical thinking and project management skills to work in ways that impact the communities and organizations they serve on a daily basis.
-With a public adminstration degree, you will be well on your way to a rewarding career.
+With a public administration degree, you will be well on your way to a rewarding career.

-A public administration professional’s duties might include:
+A public administration professional’s duty might include:

 - Studying political systems and operations

 - Making policy at all levels of government